Week of

 Look

-than white potatoes, extra care should be used in selecting sweet
+extra care should be used in selecting sweet potatoes.

 Avoid:

-lead to decay.
-Even if you cut away the decayed portion, the remainder
+Even if you cut away the decayed portion, the

 Decay